zingaya/zbx_linux_security_compliance/README.md

     --playbook_template: Path to the Ansible playbook template (default: configured PLAYBOOK_PATH).
     --inventory: Path to the Ansible inventory file (default: configured INVENTORY_PATH).
-    --limit: Limit the execution to a specific group or host. (default: all)
+    --limit: Limit the execution to a specific group or host. (default: all).
     --upgrade: Set apt/yum upgrade parameter (yes or no, default: no).
     --sshcheck: Set ANSIBLE_HOST_KEY_CHECKING (true or false, default: true).
+    --lockstate: Set packages to lock/hold or unlock/unhold (lock or unlock).
+    --lockpackages: Which packages to lock/hold or unlock/unhold.
+Use along with --lockstate.
+    --become: Escalate privileges (yes or no) Default: no.

 ## To do